apache/rocketmq/docs/en/FAQ.md

 Please refer to [Why RocketMQ](http://rocketmq.apache.org/docs/motivation)

-### 2. Do I have to install other softewares, such as zookeeper, to use RocketMQ?
+### 2. Do I have to install other softeware, such as zookeeper, to use RocketMQ?

 No. RocketMQ can run independently.